-Assessment: K-Star has a sound and strengthening audit and compliance function to effectively monitor the operational risks for its growing special servicing activity.
-The Company's policies and procedures are well detailed.
-Their content, along with the PSA abstractions and the corresponding tracking features in K-Star's asset management system, denotes a proactive and controlled approach for CMBS special servicing.
-The Company may consider consolidating its policies and procedures into a unified document with embedded hyperlinks to facilitate users' navigation.
+Assessment: K-Star has a thorough audit and compliance function to effectively monitor the operational risks for its growing special servicing activity.
+Morningstar DBRS also awaits the results of the SOC 1/Type II examination.
+The Company's policies and procedures, many of which it revised/enhanced in 2024, are well detailed.
+Their content, along with the PSA abstractions and the corresponding tracking features of the asset management system, denotes a proactive and controlled approach for CMBS special servicing.